Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis: Worst-Case Training Algorithm

 {\em Run MIPs only when necessary} (line 10): We recall that in our MIPs, we need one binary variable for each hidden node and for each agent.
 The MIPs are the performance bottleneck.
 The idea of line 10 is that if the average loss is still large, then that means it should be relatively easy to encounter type profiles that violate the constraints via random sampling (i.e., line 8).
 We train on these ``free'' samples instead of running MIPs to obtain more worst-case samples.

 {\em Revisit old worst-case type profiles} (line 7): An intuition to explain this line is that training could enter a phase that is like the ``Whac-A-Mole'' game.
-Fixing type profile $A$ may cause $B$ to deteriorate.
+Fixing type profile $A$'s worst-case performance may cause type profile $B$ to deteriorate.
 Fixing $B$ then reverses the improvement on $A$.
 That is, during training, it's possible for a type profile to reappear over and over again as the worst-case type profile.

 {\em Adaptively change the ``goalpost'' by adjusting $\alpha^G$} (line 13-16): $\alpha^L$ is what we have already achieved.
 We expect to beat the best manual result so we start from the best manual result. $\alpha^L$ is nondecreasing throughout the process. $\alpha^U$ is the theoretical upper bound so it stays constant. $\alpha^G$ is our goal, which is adaptively adjusted according to a binary search style.
 We do not set the goal to the theoretical upper bound because the theoretical upper bound may not be achievable.
 Even if the bound is theoretically tight, the current network size and the current network's initialization may be insufficient to close the gap with respect to the theoretical upper bound.
-We adaptively adjust the goal to avoid learning toward an impossible state.
+We adaptively adjust the goal to avoid learning an {\em impossible} task.
 Furthermore, we refer back to the ``Whac-A-Mole'' analogy, by gradually increasing $\alpha^G$, we are essentially prioritizing on whacking the ``tallest mole''.